 I think many of us have gone through this confusion at some point during stays at the Loj, or at the start of a High Peaks adventure.
 So, where does this unusual spelling come from?
 As it turns out, there actually is a reason for the spelling; it isn’t some strange Adirondack thing to be unique.
 To discover the origin of this spelling, we need to go back in time a little over a hundred years to a man named Melvil Dewey.

 In 1895, Dewey moved to the Adirondacks seeking relief from hay fever and founded The Lake Placid Club.
 Prior to this, he had spent years as a librarian at Columbia University, the secretary of the Regents of the University of the State of New York and the New York State Librarian.
 Dewey’s most famous contribution was his creation of the Dewey Decimal Classification System that is still used in many libraries today.
 He bought the Adirondack Lodge in 1900 as a branch of the Lake Placid Club from Henry Van Hoevenberg, the builder and proprietor of the original Adirondack Lodge.
 Melvil Dewey had a passion for simplified, phonetic spelling.
 Under his direction, the spelling of Adirondack Lodge was changed to Adirondak Loj.
-Heart Lake was even changed to “Hart Lake” and the menu for breakfast might include “cofi” as a popular hot beverage.
+Heart Lake was even changed to “Hart Lake” and the menu for breakfast included “cofi” as a popular hot beverage.
 The Lake Placid Club abandoned the simplified spelling by the 1950’s but Adirondak Loj stuck and wasn’t changed when the Adirondack Mountain Club bought the property in 1959.